What We Believe

 (1 Timothy 4:13, 2 Timothy 3:16-17, 4:1-5, Hebrews 4:12-13)

-The culminating event of the Christian faith occurred between the time of the Passover and Pentecost at the end of the Gospels through early Acts.
+The culminating event of the Christian faith occurred between the time of the Passover and Pentecost at the end of the Gospels through early book of Acts.
 The death, burial, and resurrection of the perfect Lamb of God are the substance of our faith.
 Many were eyewitnesses to the risen Jesus as “both Lord and Christ”, and heard the promise that was for everyone.

 4. Our salvation totally depends on the work of God, prompted by his own mercy and grace, not our good deeds.
 That work redeems those who hear, believe and obey the Gospel message with total commitment, repentance, and baptism into Christ through their faith in God’s power and continue to remain faithful unto death.